cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 ### Drill and Tap Hole for Bulkhead Connector into Acrylic Disk

 Using a benchtop drill press, drill a 25/64 hole into the acrylic disk.
 Then, run a 7/16-20 tap through the pre-drilled hole.
-A tutorial on how to tap and drill using a benchtop drill press can be found [here](https://www.youtube.com/watch?v=EGhjsAOjfzU&ab_channel=ElectricChronicles).
+A tutorial on how to drill and tap a hole using a benchtop drill press can be found [here](https://www.youtube.com/watch?v=EGhjsAOjfzU&ab_channel=ElectricChronicles).

-Grease the O-ring on the bulkheada connector using a silicone based grease and screw the bulkhead connector into place.
+Grease the O-ring on the bulkhead connector using a silicone based grease and screw the bulkhead connector into place.
 The acrylic disk with bulkhead connector should look like this:

 <img src="/hardware/images/IMG_0113.jpg" width="30%"> <img src="/hardware/images/IMG_0114.jpg" width="30%"> <img src="/hardware/images/IMG_0115.jpg" width="30%">